joeptacek/chatlab-site/_docs/conventions.md

   Issues can arise on the server when an html reference and the corresponding filename use different representations of the same character (broken link).

-  Possibly:
+  Use percent encoding for special characters.
+Most fool-proof, if kind of dumb-looking and time consuming.
+To be consistent, use precomposed (arbitrary decision).

+  Formerly (error-prone):

   If on macOS, name the file using long-press / precomposed version; will automatically convert to decomposed version.
 Copy-paste decomposed version from filename into html.
 Upload file and html to server (both decomposed).
 Commit both to Git - filename converted to precomposed, html still decomposed but who cares?
 Maybe broken links if pull from git to Windows and try to upload to server?

-  Or maybe use percent encoding for special characters?
-Most fool-proof, if kind of dumb-looking and time consuming